Ganesha I Love You

 Ganesha I Love You is a 1997 Kannada film directed by Phani Ramachandra where he uses his favorite screen-title Ganesha.
 Ananth Nag reprised the titular character.
 The movie was based on a story by actor Vishnuvardhan with core plot elements adapted from the novel Rendu Rella Aaru by Malladi Venkata Krishna Murthy.

 Plot

-Ananth Nag and Sithara have not met each other.
-They got to know each other through letters and want to meet believing that they are in love with each other.
-But whatever, both of them are as ugly as they think they are.
-So when the day of the meeting approaches, they find a beautiful person and confess their pain.
+Sunad Raj and Sithara had never met before.
+After exchanging letters, they decided to meet in person, convinced that they were in love.
+However, they both thought they were ugly.
+They asked Ananth Nag and Ravinder Mann to represent them, but it turned out that they had a dark past.